alvin-tosh/Kenyatta-Ransomware/README.md

 # <h1 align="center"> Kenyatta-Ransomware 🤐 </h1>
 > PS: This project is purely academic, use at your own risk.
-I do not encourage in any way the use of this software illegally or to attack targets without their authorization.
+I will not condone, in any way, the use of this software illegally or to attack targets without their authorization.
 Please do that on a throw-away machine, docker containers and VMs.

 > Note: Unfortunately now some AVs (Malwarebytes, Windows Defender) detect the unlocker as a virus🥶.
 Disable any antivirus to play with the project.